djg6565/basketball-shot-analysis/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/djg6565/icamp/blob/main/src/OpenPose-OpenCV.ipynb)

 iCAMP (Integration of Computation, Analysis, Mathematics, and Playing) is a software that is a fusion of computational physics and AI.
 Using the OpenPose, OpenCV, and YOLOv8 models, it analyzes videos of the user's basketball shots and automatically provides feedback on how to improve.
+It was developed by Derek Guo under the mentorship of Professor Jifu Tan of the State University of New York at Binghamton.

 This is a demo version that is intended to showcase the core abilities of iCAMP.
 However, more is to come in the full release, which is scheduled for August 2025.